 No need to keep your pup away from one of summer’s favorite berries.
 Strawberries have some characteristics and nutrients that may be good for your dogs like Fiber and Vitamin C.

-Just be sure to cut the stems off and cut them into bite-size pieces before giving any to a dog of any size.
+Just be sure to cut the stems off and cut them into small pieces before giving any to a dog of any size.
+Since they are high in natural sugars it is also a good idea to share it with them as an occasional treat.

 Citrus